 An AV receiver will allow you options to connect different devices in the future.
 You need to make sure the AV receiver is suitable for the specifications of your speakers, and it may be slightly easier if it supports HDMI 1.4 and 3D signals.

 An entry-level AV receiver and Blu-ray player will not necessarily cost you much more than an all-in-one system – and often the sound quality you get will be better.

 Yamaha RX-V371AV Receiver Yamaha RX-V4A 5.2-Ch AV Receiver Panasonic DMP-BDT210 Blu-ray Player Sony BDP-BX370 1080p Blu-ray Player

 It partly depends on the budget you have to play with.

-My guide to the best Blu-ray players in 2021 covers the latest models – from budget players to high-end 4K Blu-ray players.
+My guide to the top Blu-ray players covers the latest models – from budget players to high-end 4K Blu-ray players.